TayloredTechnology/www.fathomable.io/docs/yaml-definitions/namespaces.md

 		'~' character is used throughout this documentation where items are mandatory.
 You can also checkout the Fathomable.io.minimal.namespaces.yaml for the absolute minimum settings necessary

 `dev`, `ha`, `perf`, `prod` are sample names following the 'flow' approach mentioned previously.
 You are free to use your own names for meta environments.
 Just add `type: ['HADEV', 'PRODLIKE']` to the namespace with the settings you want to use.
 If you use the default names then environments will automatically perform according to 'flow' design

+`mandatory` is a reserved namespace: All information populated in this key will be deployed into all namespaces.
+Application description is the same as Fathomable's app config

 For simplicity only the `dev` environment is listed in examples,